to the "QRP Rigs" page

 Designed by: Jim Kortge, K8IQY

-The 2N2/20 is the latest incarnation of the rather long list of 2N2/XX designs.
-Departures from the all "2N2222 transistor dictate" provided an opportunity to use a variety of discrete semicondutors to enhance performance.
-Within the IF chain, MPSH10 transistors were used, a J176 FET was used in the audio mute for very clean QSK keying, and a 2SC2166 final amplifier, used in the transmit strip allows the rig to put out about 7- watts.
-Commercial DBMs were also used to make construction easier for the beginning builder.
-Another departure from other 2N2/XX designs was the use of a commercial frequency display (KD1JV product) to show the operating frequency.
+The NorCal 2N2/XX is the latest incarnation of the ongoing litany of 2N2 designs.
+A variety of discrete semiconductors are used to enhance performance.
+Within the IF chain are MPSH10 transistors, a J176 PFET is used in the audio mute for clean QSK keying, and a 2SC5739 transistor the final amplifier allows the rig to put out up to 5-watts.
+Commercial double balanced mixers (ADE-1) were also used to make construction easier.
+Another departure from other 2N2 designs was the use of a printed circuit board for ease of construction by newer builders.
+The front panel has room set aside for a small digital frequency display if the use of one is desired.

-This rig features a Norton "Noiseless feedback" RF Amplifier, electronic RF gain control, RIT, 6-poles of crystal filtering with a 500 Hz bandwidth, and 100 KHz of band coverage from a voltage tuned, stable VFO.
+This rig features a Norton "Noiseless feedback" RF Amplifier on 20 and 30 meters, electronic RF gain control, RIT, 6-poles of crystal filtering with a 500 Hz bandwidth, and 100 KHz of band coverage from a voltage tuned, stable VFO.

-The debut of this transceiver was at Pacificon 2004, hosted by NorCal, and held in San Ramon, CA over the October 10th weekend.
-Slightly updated versions of this presentation were also given at Atlanticon in March, 2005, and again at Ozarkcon in April, 2005.
-The latest version of the presentation is available in .PDF format on this page, along with other pertinent information about this rigs design, construction, and performance.
+The debut of this transceiver project was at Pacificon 2007, hosted by NorCal, and held in San Ramon, CA in October.
+A more recent presentation covering the history of the 2N2/XX design and this most recent kit effort was presented at Ozarkcon in May, 2009.
+These presentations are available in .PDF format on this page, along with other pertinent information about this rigs design, construction, and performance.

 |Block Diagram - the pieces of the puzzle